thcarole1/Carbon_Dioxide_Levels_in_Atmosphere/README.md

 •	**Use Case**: Predicts future CO₂ levels by learning long-term dependencies in emission trends.<br>
 •	**Advantages**:
 - Handles temporal dependencies well.
-- Works with non-linear trends.
+- Works with non-linear trends.<br>
 •	**Challenges**: Computationally intensive and requires large datasets.

 ### What is the type of learning ?